toweralaka/toweralaka/README.md

 # 👋 Hi, I'm Olaide

 I am a **hands-on software engineer** with a love for building systems that are intuitive, scalable, and maintainable.
-While I specialize in **Python**, **Django**, and **backend engineering**, I work comfortably across the stack; from frontend interfaces to cloud deployment pipelines.
+While I specialize in **Python**, **Django**, and **backend engineering**, I work comfortably across the stack, from frontend interfaces to cloud deployment pipelines.

 I have worked in **collaborative teams**, contributed to cross-functional projects, and led efforts that required both architectural planning and low-level debugging.
-Whether it's setting up CI/CD, writing tests, improving API performance, or helping a teammate debug an issue; I care about delivering clean, efficient solutions.
+Whether it's setting up CI/CD, writing tests, improving API performance, or helping a teammate debug an issue, I care about delivering clean, efficient solutions.

 ---

 ## 🛠️ My Toolbox

-Technologies I’ve used on real-world, team-based projects:
+Technologies I have used in real-world, team-based projects:

 * 🐍 **Backend**: Python, Django, Rust, FastAPI
 * 🌐 **Frontend**: JavaScript (ES6+), React, HTML5, CSS3